- Erica FrantzErica FrantzDepartment of Political Science, Bridgewater State University

 In ancient Rome, the challenges posed by military emergencies created incentives for unity of command.
 The Romans’ solution for this problem was to appoint a dictator in place of the consuls.
 The utility of dictatorship is reflected in its persistence as a form of government.
 Dictatorships have dotted the worlds’ political landscape for thousands of years, a trend that appears likely to continue in the years to come.

 Despite the pervasiveness of dictatorships, scholars know relatively less about authoritarian regimes than they do about their democratic counterparts.
-The literature on authoritarian politics has expanded greatly in the last decade or so, but there is still a lot of catching up to do.
+The literature on authoritarian politics has expanded greatly in the 2010s, but there is still a lot of catching up to do.
 A number of key questions remain unanswered.
-Among them are: What set of factors lend themselves to the formation of strongman as opposed to collegial autocratic rule?
+Among them are: What sets of factors lend themselves to the formation of strongman as opposed to collegial autocratic rule?
 Why do some institutions in dictatorships work to constrain leadership choices to prevent consolidation of power into the hands of a single individual, while others do not?
 What are the specific vulnerabilities of today’s heavily institutionalized dictatorships to regime collapse?
+How is the institutional and coercive toolkit in autocracies evolving?
 Answering questions such as these requires further theoretical attention to the underpinnings of authoritarian politics, including who the key political actors are, the nuances of the institutional environments they operate in, the tools they use to enhance political survival, and how the incentives they face may change.

-At the same time, evaluating theories of authoritarian politics requires systematic data to do so.
-Though scholars have developed a number of new data sets in recent years to enable this, cross-national data capturing a number of characteristics of dictatorships—including the nature and scope of civil society networks and the size and composition of elite support groups—do not publicly exist yet.
+At the same time, evaluating theories of authoritarian politics requires systematic data.
+Though scholars have developed a number of new data sets in recent years to enable this, high-quality cross-national data capturing a number of characteristics of dictatorships—including the nature and scope of opposition networks and the size and composition of elite support groups—are not yet publicly available.

-Developing a deeper theoretical and empirical grasp of the key features of dictatorships is a challenging task given the black box of decision-making and restricted political space that characterizes most of them, but one that will offer insight into many of the contemporary puzzles that currently exist in the study of authoritarian politics.
+Developing a deeper theoretical and empirical grasp of the key features of dictatorships is a challenging task given the black box of decision making and the restricted political space that characterizes most of them, but one that will offer insight into many of the contemporary puzzles that currently exist in the study of authoritarian politics.